 Prove ownership of the domain by one of the following methods:

-Put a TA-provided challenge at a specific place on the Authentication Service server.
+Put an STI-CA-provided challenge at a specific place on the Authentication Service server.

-Put a TA-provided challenge at a DNS location corresponding to the target domain.
+Put an STI-CA-provided challenge at a DNS location corresponding to the target domain.

-Receive TA challenge at a (hopefully) administrator-controlled e-mail address corresponding to the domain and then respond to it on the TA’s web page.
+Receive STI-CA challenge at a (hopefully) administrator-controlled e-mail address corresponding to the domain and then respond to it on the STI-CA’s web page.

 Telephony Authority signs public key certificate as root